 As a general rule, you may further process personal data that has already been collected for different research purposes, provided this takes place internally at AU.
 Please consider whether there are terms and conditions linked to the personal data you wish to further process that prevent this data being further processed.
 For example, it is possible that you only have ethical approval (from an ethics committee) to use the data for your original purpose, or it is possible that the data was collected on the basis of a valid consent to processing from the data subjects (research participants) and that this consent only covers the original research project.

-Before you disclose personal data, you must ensure you have a legal basis to do so.
-As a general rule, your legal basis for disclosing personal data will be the same as your legal basis for processing personal data on which your research project is based.
+When you disclose personal data, you must first ensure that you have a legal basis for the disclosure.
+The legal basis for disclosure will generally be the same as the legal basis on which you have based the processing of personal data in your research project.

 Research purposes | Valid consent to data processing | Another legal basis |